Private Events

 Send a proposal the buyer can forward

 A corporate proposal should be short, professional, and easy to forward internally.
 It should make the buyer look organized.
+That is the secret sauce.
+You are not only selling to the planner; you are helping the planner sell it upstairs.

 Use deposits and headcount deadlines

 A date is not truly booked until the buyer commits.
 A deposit protects the calendar and gives staff permission to prepare.
+A nice email thread is not a booking.
+I wish it were.
+It is not.

 The studio should also set a final headcount deadline.
 Corporate groups change size, and without a deadline the owner can overbuy supplies, understaff the room, or get stuck in last-minute email threads.